-II.
-The proposal must clarify the "professional conduct" criterion.
+I. The proposal must clarify the "professional conduct" criterion.

-Proposed regulation 10.003(3)(a) requires that post-tenure review consider a "faculty member's history of professional conduct."
-But the concept of "professionalism" is so elastic as to easily be abused as a pretext for viewpointbased discrimination.
-In fact, university and college sanctions and grievance proceedings often include charges that a faculty member's underlying behavior was "unprofessional," even if the conduct is clearly protected by academic freedom.
+Proposed regulation 10.003(3)(a) still requires that post-tenure review consider a "faculty member's history of professional conduct."
+The concept of "professionalism" is so elastic as to easily be abused as a pretext for viewpointbased discrimination.
+In fact, university and college sanctions and grievance proceedings often include charges that a faculty member's underlying behavior was "unprofessional," even if the expression is clearly protected by academic freedom.